TukaWarrior/minecraft_LucasWorld-Addons/README.md

+This repository contains my own custom datapack and resouce pack I use in my personal Minecraft world.
 To use this pack, archive the resources folder into resources.zip and put it into the root directory of the minecraft world.